Royal Australasian College of Physicians

 The Examinations include a Clinical Applications paper consisting of 100 questions (including 92 A-type Multiple Choice Questions (MCQ) and eight Extended Matching Questions (EMQs)); and a Medical Sciences paper with 70 questions (including 66 A-type MCQs and four EMQs) each.
 The Examinations are 6 hours duration divided as follows:

-- Clinical Applications paper – 3 hours
+- Clinical Applications paper – 3 hours with 10 minutes additional reading time

 - Break – 1 hour duration

-- Medical Sciences paper – 2 hours
+- Medical Sciences paper – 2 hours with 10 minutes additional reading time

 Eligibility and Authorisation